What? (SB19 song): Music video

-The music video was directed by the band's sub-vocalist Justin, which was released on the same release date as the official audio on March 9, 2021.
-Justin was involved mostly on this side of the band's music production as manifested in their previous music video "Hanggang sa Huli".
+The music video was directed by the band's sub-vocalist Justin, and released alongside the official audio on March 9, 2021.
+Justin was involved mostly in the band's music production as manifested in their previous music video "Hanggang sa Huli".
 In the video, the members "showcased their singing and dancing skills while rocking various outfits" designed for the concept.
-The music video earned 1.4 million views a day after its premiere.
-Media outlets described the setting in the video as "fictional" and a "post-apocalyptic world" with "chaos and energy" placed to it.
-Some shared that the video's editing and visual effects could go for another review, yet it still "set the bar way too high" for the quality of Filipino pop music videos.
+The music video earned 1.4 million views within a day of its premiere.
+Media outlets described the setting in the video as "fictional" and a "post-apocalyptic world" with "chaos and energy" running through it.
+Some shared that the video's editing and visual effects needed further refinement, yet it still "set the bar way too high" for the quality of Filipino pop music videos.

-At the end of the video, the Murillo-Vellarde map was featured, which is a historical object that was previously used to strengthen the Philippines' claim over the West Philippine Sea.
-The appearance of the map stirred conversation on Reddit in which a user pointed out that "no evidence or proof can be used if the national government itself does not support it".
-Other users also commended the group's efforts in elevating consciousness on the importance of the map.
+At the end of the video, the Murillo-Vellarde map was featured, which is a historical document that was previously used to strengthen the Philippines' claim over the West Philippine Sea.
+The appearance of the map sparked discussion on Reddit, where a user pointed out that "no evidence or proof can be used if the national government itself does not support it".
+Other users also commended the group's efforts in raising awareness about the importance of the map.

 Live performances

 SB19 performed "What?" on their virtual fan meet sponsored by TikTok Philippines on April 17, 2021, with vocals only due to venue restrictions.
-Two weeks after, they performed the song on national television for the first time at the morning show Unang Hirit.
-On May 9, they headlined the mother's day special episode of Sunday noontime show All-Out Sundays with "What?" live.
-On May 15, SB19 did a performance of the song on variety show ASAP.
-The song was performed on the live broadcast of "Mapa" music showcase three days after.
-It was also performed at Lazada 6.6 Super Show on June 5, 2021.
+Two weeks later, they performed the song on national television for the first time at the morning show Unang Hirit.
+On May 9, they headlined the Mother's day special episode of the Sunday noontime show All-Out Sundays performing "What?" live.
+On May 15, SB19 performed the song on the variety show ASAP.
+The song was performed on the live broadcast of "Mapa" music showcase three days later.
+It was also performed at the Lazada 6.6 Super Show on June 5, 2021.